Back to blogComparison

 Browse all our PBS plans hosted in France or use the pricing comparison tool.

-Cloud-PBS is a service by Leno IT, an official Proxmox Gold Partner.
-Cloud-PBS claims over 250 users (source: cloud-pbs.com), a figure that is difficult to verify: the parent company Lenoit (SARL) was only registered in March 2025 and has just 12 Trustpilot reviews (last review: May 2025).
-Cloud-PBS offers shared and dedicated datastores hosted on third-party providers.
+Cloud-PBS is a service by Leno IT, an authorized Proxmox reseller.
+Cloud-PBS claims over 250 users (source: cloud-pbs.com).
+The parent company Lenoit (SARL) was registered in March 2025, with 12 Trustpilot reviews to date (last review: May 2025).
+Cloud-PBS offers managed PBS, both shared and dedicated.

 Cloud-PBS key strengths:

-• Community: 250+ users claimed (unverifiable), existing knowledge base
+• Community: 250+ users claimed, existing knowledge base

-• Proxmox Gold Partner: official certification from the Proxmox vendor
+• Authorized Proxmox Reseller: official certification from the Proxmox vendor

-• Multi-geo: servers in France, Germany, and USA (shared instances)
+• Multi-geo: servers in France, Germany, and USA (shared & dedicated)

 • 7-day free trial: quick onboarding with no commitment